Monica Moriarty: Personal life

 Moriarty is a sister of former teammates Colleen Jones and Barbara Jones-Gordon.
 Her son Alex Moriarty is also a curler.
 He competed for the Nova Scotia team at the 2007 Canada Winter Games, while she coached his team.
-She attended Dalhousie University.
+She graduated Dalhousie University. with degrees in Economics and later a Masters in Public Administration and Management.
 At the time of the 2005 Hearts, she was employed by the Canada Revenue Agency as a tax adviser.
+She is a CMA, CPA in Nova Scotia and retired in 2022 as an Executive Director of Financial Management.